confidential-containers/td-shim/doc/secure_boot.md

 # td-shim secure boot support

-Secure boot in td-shim means the td-shim will verify the digital singature of the payload, beased upon a trusted anchor.
+Secure boot in td-shim means the td-shim will verify the digital signature of the payload, based upon a trusted anchor.
-The payload includes the digital sigature and the public key.
+The payload includes the digital signature and the public key.
 The td-shim includes a trust anchor - hash of public key.

-For a TD wants to perform attestation for a payload image, there are two ways.
-1) image digest, 2) image Secure Version Number (SVN).
+For a TD wants to perform attestation for a payload image, there are two ways:
+- image digest
+- image Secure Version Number (SVN).

 One major reason to drive this is to support SVN based attestation.
 See detail in Attestation section below.

 ## Signed Payload format

    We do not use [authenticode-PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) or [signed-module](https://www.kernel.org/doc/html/v4.15/admin-guide/module-signing.html) format, because X.509/PKCS7 is complicated and authenticode does not include SVN.

    We define below signed payload format: